jesses-code-adventures/llm.nvim/README.md

     {
         "jesses-code-adventurs/llm.nvim",
         dependencies = { 'nvim-lua/plenary.nvim' },
-        opts = {
+        excluded_providers = { 'openai' }, -- options: openai, deepseek, google, anthropic. any provider not in this list should have a corresponding API_KEY in the env opts = {
             replace_prompt =
             'You should replace the code that you are sent, only following the comments.
 Do not talk at all.
 Only output valid code.
 Do not provide any backticks that surround the code.
 Never ever output backticks like this ```.
 Any comment that is asking you for something should be removed after you satisfy them.
 Other comments should left alone.
 Do not output backticks.
 Include a newline ("\n") at the beginning of any answer..',